 Women are better than men

 Men-women buddy teams consist of equals, unless the woman is better.
-From Antman and the Wasp to The Aeronauts, teams increasingly often pair dufus-like guy and a brave, beautiful, brilliant woman.
-That makes sense to people who read the massive and growing body of articles in the “women are better than women” genre (and the similar “women are superior” genre).
+From Antman and the Wasp and Long Shot to The Aeronauts, teams increasingly often pair dufus-like guy and a brave, beautiful, brilliant woman.
+That makes sense to people who read the massive and growing body of articles in the “women are better than men” genre (and the similar “women are superior” genre).

 Romance in the 21st century